Autotrader cars

 Additional words by: Dan Trent

-Last updated on 4 August 2025 | 0 min read
+Last updated on 9 October 2025 | 0 min read

 In a significant judgment for the nine in 10 people buying new cars on finance the Supreme Court has seemingly ruled out a PPI-style compensation rush for drivers afraid they may have been over-charged on their monthly payments, except in very specific cases.

 The ruling is complicated and full of carefully phrased legal nuance, but centres on what it describes as the three-way relationship between the person buying the car, the dealer supplying it and the finance company providing the credit, and on whom the responsibility lies for this being a fair deal.
 The exact implications will take a while to filter through but, in short, if you’re buying a car you’ll still be able to get finance and if you’re worried you might have been over-charged on a previous or existing car purchase the Financial Conduct Authority is now working on a scheme to figure out who might be owed compensation, how that will work and how much you may be owed.
+More on this below.
 It's complicated but we’ll break down the details below for a sense of how we got here and what happens next, with ongoing updates as more news comes in.
-Skip to: The latest news Background: car finance and ‘hidden’ commission payments What is the FCA and what is it going to do?
+Skip to: The latest news The Supreme Court’s July 2025 ruling explained Background: car finance and ‘hidden’ commission payments What is the FCA and what is it going to do?
 How you can raise a complaint and get a response How much compensation will I get if I had car finance with discretionary commission?
 Am I ok to buy a car on finance now?
 Will this change how vehicle finance works?
 Was there discretionary commission all types of vehicles or just cars?

 What’s the latest news?

-Additionally, the FCA’s ongoing review of historical discretionary commission arrangements (DCAs) in motor finance is evaluating possible misconduct before they were banned in 2021, and whether consumer compensation is needed, though - confusingly - this is a different matter to that considered by the Supreme Court.
-This review's timeline and focus will be influenced by future court decisions.
-At the time of the judgement there was a reported sense of relief from dealers and finance providers that, other in one specific case, their business model was lawful and it was business as usual.
-Since then, however, the FCA has suggested there will be a significant number of consumers affected and due some sort of compensation, though this is likely to be ‘in the hundreds rather than thousands’ in terms of each payout.
+Separately, the FCA is reviewing historical discretionary commission arrangements (DCAs) in motor finance, banned since 2021, to assess possible past misconduct and the need for compensation.
+Despite a similar subject, this is a different matter to that considered by the Supreme Court.
+The FCA anticipates hundreds of thousands of consumers may qualify for payouts, with most payments in the hundreds of pounds, not thousands.
+Since the Supreme Court ruling, the FCA has suggested there will be a significant number of consumers affected and due some sort of compensation, though this is likely to be ‘in the hundreds rather than thousands’ in terms of each payout.
 The Supreme Court judgement provides a basis on which claims can be judged on their merits, though it will be a case-by-case basis rather than a sweeping ‘class action’.
 Once again, the FCA has been clear in its advice to consumers not to take up the offers made by Claims Management Companies to act on their behalf, given there is still much to be decided, the FCA will manage the process and any third party involved will take a significant cut of any compensation you may be due.
-To those ends it has already taken action against more than 200 Claims Management Companies it judged to be making exaggerated claims for what compensation they said they could get.
+The FCA has already taken action against more than 200 such companies for making exaggerated compensation promises.
 Back to top

 Background: car finance and ‘hidden’ commission payments